pythonanywhere/help_pages/articles/FlaskSocketIO.md

 not found page for a few seconds before the site comes up.
 If you get that, just refresh the page in your browser.
 We're on the case :-)

-You have a working Flask-SocketIO website hosted on PythonAnywhere!
+You have a working Flask-SocketIO website hosted on PythonAnywhere.
 However, this site will not currently appear on the "Web" page inside your PythonAnywhere account;
 we have a user interface that is a work-in-progress, though, and if you'd like to try that out, [drop us a line](mailto:support@pythonanywhere.com).